tavily-ai/tavily-python/docs/docs/python-sdk/tavily-search/api-reference.md

 * **`search_depth`: str** - The depth of the search.
 It can be `"basic"` or `"advanced"`.
 Default is `"basic"` unless specified otherwise in a given method.

 * **`topic`: str** - The category of the search.
 This will determine which of our agents will be used for the search.
 Currently, only `"general"` and `"news"` are supported.
 Default is `"general"`.

+* **`days`: int (optional)** - The number of days back from the current date to include in the search results.
+This specifies the time frame of data to be retrieved.
+Please note that this feature is only available when using the `"news"` search `topic`.
+Default is `3`.

 * **`max_results`: int** -  The maximum number of search results to return.
 Default is `5`.